clinicjs/node-clinic-heap-profiler/README.md

 When completed the `callback` will be called with no extra arguments, except a possible error.

+#### `heapProfiler.stopViaIPC()`

+When the profiler is started with `detectPort=true`, the profiler establish a TCP based IPC communication.

+This method can therefore be called to collect the data at any time.

+If no TCP channel is opened or available, the method will perform no operation so it is safe to call at all times.

 ## Examples

 See the `examples` folder.
 All example should be run from the repository main folder: